-I am driving and listening to BBC Business Radio.
-I hear a conversation on LinkedIn likes & endorsements.The radio commentator expresses that LinkedIn Likes & endorsements are a fatally flawed strategy and criticises it further by saying, “it is nothing more than- I scratch your back and you scratch mine strategy.
+I am driving and listening to BBC business radio.
+I hear a conversation on LinkedIn about “likes” and “endorsements.”
+The radio commentator expresses that LinkedIn “likes” and “endorsements” are a “fatally flawed strategy” and criticises it further by saying, “it is nothing more than “I scratch your back and you scratch mine’ strategy.”

-Sociologist Marcel Mauss wrote about recriprocity hundred of years ago, and he argued that the entire primitive societies were built on it.
-For example, the fisherman would give fish to people who lived inland and people who lived inland would give vegetables to fisherman and that is why reciprocity was so important to our societies but in capitalist societies, this instinct of reciprocity is easily misused.
+To understand this better, I researched on reciprocity and the answer became clear to me.
+Sociologist Marcel Mauss wrote about reciprocity hundreds of years ago, and he argued that the primitive societies were built upon reciprocity.
+For example, the fishermen would give fish to people, who lived inland, and the people would give vegetables to the fishermen in return.
+That is why reciprocity has become second nature to the way we relate to one another in our societies.

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"